vishnu2006/Recruitment_Automation/README.md

 ## 🚀 Project Overview

-CyberVault_App is a comprehensive recruitment solution designed to streamline the entire hiring workflow.
+HireSense is a comprehensive recruitment solution designed to streamline the entire hiring workflow.
 Built with cutting-edge AI technologies, it automates candidate screening, assessment, and evaluation while providing an intuitive interface for both HR professionals and job seekers.

 ## ✨ Key Features